altocodenl/tagaway/readme.md

    - ms-auth:   maximum ms for successful requests for POST /auth
    - ms-piv:    maximum ms for successful requests for GET /piv
    - ms-thumb:  maximum ms for successful requests for GET /thumb
-   - ms-upload: maximum ms for successful requests for POST /upload
+   - ms-pivup:  maximum ms for successful requests for POST /piv
    - ms-delete: maximum ms for successful requests for POST /delete
    - ms-rotate: maximum ms for successful requests for POST /rotate
    - ms-tag:    maximum ms for successful requests for POST /tag